Frequently Asked Questions

 Q: Where is the actual site of the school - can you provide a map?

 A: It is at the bottom of Baldwins Lane, opposite the parade of shops and next to the railway line.
-We do not yet have an official postcode for the site, but the shops opposite have WD3 3LS as their postcode which may be of help to parents.
+The postcode for the site is WD3 3RT.

 Q: How large is the site?